 A CDN is a global network of servers to speed the delivery of video to viewers.
 Using a CDN is essential for a streaming video platform to deliver high quality live and on-demand video globally.

 Different CDNs have different strengths.
 For example, some only have servers in certain regions, while others have a broader geographic spread.
 The Akamai CDN, for example, is the largest in the world (240,000 servers) with a wide geographic distribution.
 Look for a top-tier CDN like Akamai that can ensure the best enterprise-grade content delivery.

 Another critical feature for an enterprise streaming video platform is a video API.
 An API, or Application Programming Interface, allows for programmatic use and interaction with a live streaming platform.

 This enables a wide range of customization and features that are highly desirable for enterprises.
-For examples, APIs are essential for building mobile and web apps and customized portals around your video content.
+For example, APIs are essential for building mobile and web apps and customized portals around your video content.
 Additionally, APIs can be useful for integrating workflows into your own environment.
 This is a major plus for TV stations, for instance.

-An enterprise streaming video platform should provide APIs that offer full access to the streaming solutions.
+An enterprise streaming video platform should provide APIs that offer full access to streaming solutions.
 It should allow you to control live video and on-demand functionality, as well as other settings and features like monetization and analytics.
 Some video streaming platforms may also offer a separate API for customizing video players.

 4. Enterprise-grade security and access control